currently-coding/knowledge/Physik/Exoplaneten/Portfolio.md

 > it(The habitable Zone) remains the most useful roadmap for targeting potentially habitable worlds

 > ([[geosciences-08-00280.pdf#page=1&selection=69,0,76,33&color=yellow|geosciences-08-00280, p.1]])
-> As suggested recently [Ramirez, R.M.; Kaltenegger, L. A Methane Extension to the Classical Habitable Zone.
+> As suggested recently \[Ramirez, R.M.; Kaltenegger, L. A Methane Extension to the Classical Habitable Zone.
 Astrophys.
 J. 2018, 858, 72.], the addition of the phrase “standing bodies of water” to the HZ definition emphasizes that habitable zone planets incapable of supporting more than seasonal trickles of surface water, like Mars, should not be considered for follow-up astrobiological observations.
 This is because any life residing within such small amounts of water would be unlikely to modify the atmosphere in a detectable manner

 > ([[geosciences-08-00280.pdf#page=2&selection=34,0,41,1&color=note|geosciences-08-00280, p.2]])
-> critical point of water (647 K), which is the highest possible temperature for surface water to exist in liquid form on a rocky planet with an Earth-like inventory [ 1 ,13
+> critical point of water (647 K), which is the highest possible temperature for surface water to exist in liquid form on a rocky planet with an Earth-like inventory \[Goldblatt, C.; Robinson, T.D.; Zahnle, K.J.; Crisp, D. Low simulated radiation limit for runaway greenhouse climates.
+Nat.
+Geisci.
+2013, 6, 661–667, Kasting, J.; Whitmire, D.; Raynolds, R. Habitable Zones around Main Sequence Stars.
+Icarus 1993, 101, 108–128]

 > ([[geosciences-08-00280.pdf#page=2&selection=80,18,86,46&color=red|geosciences-08-00280, p.2]])
 > The classical HZ posits that CO2 and H2O are the most important greenhouse gases for habitable planets throughout the universe.